craigem/blog/content/drafts/purescript/purescript-wp2-ng2-ts-flare.md

 ```haskell
 type InFn eff = String -> Eff ( dom :: DOM | eff) Unit
 ```
-Because you want to indicate in the type of the function that it will cause DOM changes to occur.
+Because you want to indicate in the type of the function that it may cause DOM changes to occur.
 You're also able to trace back all of the other effects that are in play when this function is called because the type requires that they be passed in through the ``eff`` type variable.

 However any function from Javascript will have no such constraints and we cannot guarantee anything about what it may or may not do.
 So we assume the worst and declare that this function may perform any possible effect: ``forall eff.``.

-We cannot force Javascript to comply with our types, however we can at least provide some level of confidence within our Purescript code, that we're handling this callback correctly by giving it a type signature that describes the very lack of control we must be cautious of.
+We cannot force Javascript to comply with our types, but we can at least provide some level of confidence within our Purescript code that we're handling this callback correctly, by giving it a type signature that describes the very lack of control we must be cautious of.

 Another change is that we are no longer relying on Flare to display this result in the DOM.
 So we do not need the "output" element ID.
 We will replace it with our ``InputFn`` and our new ``combineTextEle`` function should look something like:
 ```haskell